MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-audio-video.md

 ---
 title: Audio and Video controls in Power Apps
 description: Learn about the details, properties and examples of the audio and video controls in Power Apps.
-author: chmoncay
+author: yogeshgupta698

 ms.topic: reference
 ms.custom: canvas
-ms.date: 01/31/2022
+ms.date: 4/2/2024
 ms.subservice: canvas-maker
-ms.author: chmoncay
+ms.author: yogupt
 ms.reviewer: mkaur
 search.audienceType:
   - maker
 contributors:
   - mduelae
-  - chmoncay
+  - yogeshgupta698

 ---
-# Audio and Video controls in Power Apps
+# Audio and Video controls in Power Apps (retired)
 A control that plays an audio file, a video file, or a video on YouTube.

 ## Description